psevestre/openid-fapi/Financial_API_WD_001.md

 ## 8. Privacy Considerations

+    ** NOTE ** The following only has a boiler plate text specifying the general principles.
+More specific text will be added towards the Final specification.

 ### 8.1 Privacy by design

 * Privacy impact analysis (PIA) should be performed in the initial phase of the system planning.